What is arthritis of the spine? Guide to symptoms and treatment

 Osteoarthritis of the spine

-Osteoarthritis of the spine, often referred to simply as spinal arthritis, occurs when the articular surface cartilage within facet joints deteriorates.
+Osteoarthritis of the spine, often referred to simply as spinal arthritis, occurs when the surface cartilage within facet joints breaks down.
 Facet joints are sliding joints that allow adjacent vertebra to glide along with body flexion or extension.
-When articular cartilage of the facet joints roughen with deterioration, each movement of the joint becomes stiff and painful.
+When the cartilage of the facet joints roughens due to age-related loss of water content, each movement of the joint can become stiff and painful.
 Degenerative arthritis of the spine may present any of the following symptoms:

 - Stiffness or swelling of the joints